rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 oc login -u kubeadmin -p $AROPASS --server=$AROURL
 ```

-And with that finishes this blog post around how to create Private ARO clusters with Custom Domain.
+And with that, this blog post about how to create Private ARO clusters with Custom Domain comes to a close.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*